Koolickles are brightly colored candied dill pickles that have had an additional flavor layer of Kool-Aid.

-They taste kind of like candied dill pickle, minus the pickling spices with a hint of lime, cherry, or whatever flavor of Kool-Aid that’s used.
+They taste kind of like candied dill pickles, minus the pickling spices with a hint of lime, cherry, or whatever flavor of Kool-Aid that’s used.

 The cherry ones would be great for Christmas or adding something bright red to your Fourth of July or Memorial Day picnic line-up.